-How to Roll Meatballs
+Roll the Meatballs

-Air frying and oven baking meatballs are one of the easiest ways of cooking meatballs.
+Air frying and oven-baking meatballs are one of the easiest ways of cooking meatballs.
 It's less messy and needs less tending.
 The best part?
 No oil splatters to clean up after.

 With the use of the oven, you can cook a large batch of all the meatballs at the same time.
 With proper timing, there's no risk of undercooking or burning.
 By far, cooking the meatballs in the oven and air-fryer are my favorite methods.